-- 109 IFRS 15 provides one set of requirements for recognising revenue that applies to all contracts covered by the Standard.
-EFRAG assesses that the general requirements of recognising revenue when control is transferred would in many cases be straight forward and hence not result in any issues that would reduce comparability. - 110 However, based on the field-tests EFRAG conducted on the 2011 Exposure Draft on revenue from contracts with customers, EFRAG learned that some of the requirements of the 2011 Exposure Draft could be interpreted differently by different people.
+- 108 IFRS 15 provides one set of requirements for recognising revenue that applies to all contracts covered by the Standard.
+EFRAG assesses that the general requirements of recognising revenue when control is transferred would in many cases be straight forward and hence not result in any issues that would reduce comparability. - 109 However, based on the field-tests EFRAG conducted on the 2011 Exposure Draft on revenue from contracts with customers, EFRAG learned that some of the requirements of the 2011 Exposure Draft could be interpreted differently by different people.
 Most notably different interpretations were identified in relation to the requirements on how to identify distinct goods and services and in relation to the requirements on when a performance obligation is satisfied over time.
 EFRAG, however, assesses that the changes from the 2011 Exposure Draft to the final Standard (IFRS 15) have resulted in clearer guidance for many of the issues identified in the field-tests.
-Although there are some areas where further guidance might have been beneficial, EFRAG acknowledges that a principles based standard cannot and should not provide guidance for all possible situations and circumstances.

-- 111 It could be argued that the judgements required by IFRS 15 in some areas could limit comparability.
+Although there are still some areas where further guidance might have been beneficial (e.g. how to distinguish between agents and principals; how to identify distinct goods and services; how to account for contracts that are economically linked; and how to determine when a contract is completed for the purpose of the transition requirements), EFRAG acknowledges that a principles based standard cannot and should not provide guidance for all possible situations and circumstances. - 110 It could be argued that the judgements required by IFRS 15 in some areas could limit comparability.
 This could particularly be the case when the evaluation requires various factors to be considered and those factors might contain uncertainty or the information to support them might be difficult to obtain.
-Some of the judgements that have to be made under IFRS 15 are: - Determining whether a contract meets the criteria to be considered to be within the scope of IFRS 15 (i.e. whether the contract is with a 'customer' and meets the identification and recognition criteria); - (b) Determining the number of performance obligations included in a contract and their respective stand-alone selling prices; - (c) Determining the amount of revenue that is 'highly probable' in the case of variable consideration; - (d) Determining whether a contract includes a significant 'benefit of financing' for one of the parties; and - (e) Distinguishing between licences that convey a right of use and licences that convey an access to intellectual property. - 112 EFRAG notes that making judgements is inherent in a principles-based environment and that the level of judgement required by IFRS 15 is not so exceptional in nature that it would be impracticable to apply the requirements.
+Some of the judgements that have to be made under IFRS 15 are: - (a) Determining whether a contract meets the criteria to be considered to be within the scope of IFRS 15 (i.e. whether the contract is with a 'customer' and meets the identification and recognition criteria); - (b) Determining the enforceable rights and obligations in a contract; - (c) Determining the number of performance obligations included in a contract and their respective stand-alone selling prices; - (d) Determining the amount of revenue that is 'highly probable' in the case of variable consideration; - (e) Determining whether a contract includes a significant 'benefit of financing' for one of the parties; and - (f) Distinguishing between licences that convey a right of use and licences that convey an access to intellectual property. - 111 EFRAG notes that making judgements is inherent in a principles-based environment and that the level of judgement required by IFRS 15 is not so exceptional in nature that it would be impracticable to apply the requirements.
 Principles based standards may increase the risk of diversity in practice developing, at least over the first years of application before practices settle.
 Some consider that this is an unavoidable price to pay for high quality principles-based standards.
 EFRAG believes that the extensive application guidance included in IFRS 15 provides the relevant framework to exercise judgement, and illustrates the principles included in the Standard.
-In that respect, EFRAG also observes that IFRS 15 provides guidance in a lot of areas on which previous revenue Standards provided little or no guidance.
+In that respect, EFRAG also observes that IFRS 15 provides guidance in many areas where the previous revenue Standards provided little or no guidance.